The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 Start small.
 Your first purchase doesn't need to be a museum piece.
 Buy something you genuinely love and can afford to make mistakes with.
 Perhaps a simple Victorian side table or an Arts & Crafts picture frame.
 Use it, live with it, learn from it.

 Your First Antique Hunt Challenge: This weekend, visit three different antique stores of varying sizes.
-Don't buy anything—just practice identifying dovetail joints, wood types, and authentic wear patterns.
+Don't buy anything—just practice pulling drawers and reading dovetails, screws, and drawer-bottom orientation.
 Take photos of pieces you like and research them at home.
 By your third store, you'll already feel more confident.

 Resources for Continued Learning